mattheweaston/mattheweaston.github.io/_pages/about.md

 ---

-I am a fourth-year economics PhD student at Columbia University.
+I am a fourth-year economics PhD student at [Columbia University](https://econ.columbia.edu/){:target="_blank"}.
 My current research interests are international trade, urban economics, and macroeconomics.

 Prior to coming to Columbia, I graduated from Pennsylvania State University and was a research assistant at the Federal Reserve Bank of Chicago.